 - For each of the source packets that are successfully received in 1.
-T, compute the 80-bit string by concatenating the first 64 bits of their RTP header and the unsigned network-ordered 16-bit representation of their length in bytes minus 12. - 2.
-For the repair packet in T, compute the FEC bit string from the first 80 bits of the FEC header. - Calculate the recovered bit string as the XOR of the bit strings 3. generated from all source packets in T and the FEC bit string generated from the repair packet in T. - Create a new packet with the standard 12-byte RTP header and no 4. payload. - Set the version of the new packet to 2.
-Skip the first 2 bits 5. in the recovered bit string. - 6.
-Set the Padding bit in the new packet to the next bit in the recovered bit string. - Set the Extension bit in the new packet to the next bit in the 7. recovered bit string. - 8.
-Set the CC field to the next 4 bits in the recovered bit string. - 9.
-Set the Marker bit in the new packet to the next bit in the recovered bit string. - Set the Payload type in the new packet to the next 7 bits in the 10. recovered bit string. - Set the SN field in the new packet to SEQNUM.
-Skip the next 16 11. bits in the recovered bit string. - 12.
-Set the TS field in the new packet to the next 32 bits in the recovered bit string.
+T, compute the 80-bit string by concatenating the first 64 bits of their RTP header and the unsigned network-ordered 16-bit representation of their length in bytes minus 12. - For the repair packet in T, extract the FEC bit string as the 2. first 80 bits of the FEC header. - 3.
+Calculate the recovered bit string as the XOR of the bit strings generated from all source packets in T and the FEC bit string generated from the repair packet in T. - 4.
+Create a new packet with the standard 12-byte RTP header and no payload. - 5.
+Set the version of the new packet to 2.
+Skip the first 2 bits in the recovered bit string.